Dormant Memory Payloads Triggered by Sensitive Topics (Trojan Hippo)¶

 - Session N: private data plus outbound tool access.

-Memory is the temporal bridge decoupling injection from exploitation.
+Memory is the temporal bridge that decouples injection from exploitation.
 Single-session injection resistance does not transfer: write-time review happens in a context that lacks the trigger.
 Per-session trifecta audits pass each session and miss the pivot.

-Independent work formalizes the broader class as cross-session stored prompt injection — instructions persisting in agentic state (memories, filesystems, artifacts) that steer executions long after the attacker interaction ends (Xie et al., 2026).
+Independent work names the broader class 'cross-session stored prompt injection' — instructions that persist in agentic state, such as memories, filesystems, and artifacts, and steer runs long after the attacker interaction ends (Xie et al., 2026).

 - Provenance blindness.
 Retrieved memory tokens enter the model with the same authority as live user input (Das et al., 2026 §3.1).

 - Semantic activation.
-Retrieval surfaces it exactly when high-value data is in context.
+Retrieval surfaces the payload exactly when high-value data is in context.

 - Persistence.
-Memory persists by design, hiding the causal link from single-session monitoring.
+Memory persists by design, which hides the causal link from single-session monitoring.

 A-MemGuard (2025) and Memory Poisoning and Secure Multi-Agent Systems (2026) propose provenance-aware retrieval and cryptographic provenance; neither is broadly deployed.
 Later work reports a certified defence against runtime memory poisoning in persistent-memory agents — a provable guarantee rather than a heuristic filter (Certified defence against runtime memory poisoning, 2026).

-Closed-domain agents missing any precondition face lower risk:
+A closed-domain agent that is missing any precondition faces lower risk:

 - No untrusted input path.
-A coding agent reading only the developer's repo has no Stage-1 vector.
+A coding agent that reads only the developer's repo has no Stage-1 vector.

 - No persistent memory.
 Session-scoped context cannot bridge sessions.